allenai/OLMo-ladder/README.md

 See [src/ladder](src/ladder/README.md) for instructions on running the ladder models.
 Instructions for adding new evaluation sets can also be found there.

+## Task scaling laws

+TODO

+1. Fit a function from compute (N, D) to intermediate feature.
+2. Fit a function from intermediate feature to task accuracy.
+3. Two step prediction.

 ## Scaling laws for modeling decisions